jeremyb31/rtl8723de/README.md

 If you have kernel 4.11 and newer do

-sudo apt-get install build-essential dkms
+sudo apt-get install build-essential git dkms

 git clone https://github.com/jeremyb31/rtl8723de.git